zachratliff/opendp/R/README.md

 2. Install OpenDP R package:

     ```R
+    # - If you've already built, and only made changes to the rust code, compile_dll will do nothing
+    # - This removes existing dll's, so that compile_dll will run again
+    pkgbuild::clean_dll()
     # - runs src/Makevars
     # - builds libopendp_ffi.a and opendp_ffi.h
     # - copies opendp_ffi.h into src/